jackdesmarais/FATE_in_the_BAWG/_PCs/leow_wind.md

 1. Age: 16
 2. Birth place: [Aeol](/FATE_in_the_BAWG/locations/Aeol.html)
 3. Signature sandwich: Penut butter and jelly on white bread (not toasted), cut straight up and down
+4. What is your biggest red flag for a first date?
+	1. dissing the party
+5. Person to get dinner with
+	1. Nanny: His Nanny as a child before ~7.
+The only one in the home who cared about him specifically.
+She didn't get angry at him for blowing stuff up but tried to guide and support him.
+But she just disappeared one day.
+Never knew her real name.